Every Heart is Different

 Some people may experience a form of grief that stems from unresolved feelings towards the person who passed away.
 For example, a parent or sibling that had a falling out in their relationship, and having passed away suddenly, was never able to fully repair that bond.
 Guilt towards the lost individual can be present in this complicated form of grief, complicated because it has no opportunity to find resolution.
 When you lose someone with whom you had “unfinished business,” so to speak, it can lead to feelings of confusion, frustration, guilt, depression, and anxiety.
 Many times, the assistance of professional therapists is vital to finding peace in these types of grieving scenarios.

-Time may or may not heal all wounds, but over time, the overwhelming pain that is associated with the loss of a loved one will subside.
-Those feelings won’t be all-consuming.
+Time may or may not heal all wounds, but over time, the overwhelming pain that is associated with the loss of a loved one will soften.
 When you or someone you care about is experiencing grief symptoms during bereavement, the important thing to do is let them know you are available for support, that you care about them and their well-being, and that they are not alone in their grief.
-Even years after a loss occurred, grief can surface, but it won’t be as debilitating— it will be a form of recovery grief, where we remember our loved one fondly, see the ways that their memories and contributions to our own lives live on, and that a part of them will always be with us.
+Even years after a loss occurred, grief can surface daily, but it won’t be as debilitating— it will be a form of recovery grief, where we remember our loved one fondly, see the ways that their memories and contributions to our own lives live on, and that a part of them will always be with us.
+This requires patience from friends and family, loss has no real timeline.

 Remember Loved Ones With Personalized Wind Chimes

 Our whole heart at Weathered Raindrop is to be a helpful resource for people experiencing different forms of grief.
-We believe that gifting a loved one who is hurting with special gifts, or creating your own personalized wind chime or urn, can help to be a balm to the soul during these times.
+We believe that gifting a loved one who is hurting with special gifts, or creating your own personalized wind chime or urn, can help to be a balm to the soul during these times when comfort is so difficult to find.
 We hope that this exploration of grief has been helpful and beneficial to you!
 If you have any questions regarding the ways that you can customize our products to speak love to your friends and family, please, do not hesitate to contact us!
 The gentle nature of our product design is meant to provide feelings of peace, gratitude, remembrance, and a shelter where you can weather any storm.
 Thank you for taking the time to read this!
 We look forward to speaking with you.